Junkkkk/Lifespan-studies/README.md

 ### 3. Rare Variants Studies

 This folder contains scripts for gene-based rare variant association studies using SKAT-O and burden tests.

+For further details or inquiries, please contact jpark01@stanford.edu